djplaner/blog/docs/2015/07/09/femalemale-participation-rates-in-it-an-example-of-whats-easy-to-log/index.md

 ---
-title: "Female/male participation rates in IT: an example of what&#039;s easy to log??"
+title: "Female/male participation rates in IT: an example of what's easy to log??"
 date: 2015-07-09 08:40:18+10:00
 categories: ['eds4406', 'ipt']
 type: post